 MCS contains childhood self-reported measures across physical activity domains (from 3-14y).
-Leisure time was measured at ages 3, 5, 7, 11, and 14y; active travel was measured at ages 5, 7, 11, and 14y; and sedentary behaviour measured at age 3, 5, 7, 11 and 14y.
+Leisure time was measured at ages 3, 5, 7, 11, 14, and 17y (and 19-20y in the COVID-19 waves); active travel was measured at ages 5, 7, 11, 14, and 17y; and sedentary behaviour measured at age 3, 5, 7, 11, 14, and 17y (and 19-20y in the COVID-19 waves).
+Domestic activity was only measured in the COVID-19 waves at 19-20y.

-With regard to comparability across time, overall engagement in leisure time activities are comparable in duration (weekly), while those indicating specific activity/sport are comparable in intensity.
-Form of active travel used is comparable across ages.
+With regard to comparability across time, overall engagement in leisure time activities is comparable in duration (weekly), while those indicating specific activity/sport are comparable in intensity.
+The COVID-19 waves are slightly different to the core waves as they measure leisure activity as daily duration and do not include the same level of information about the specific activities so are not directly comparable with the earlier waves.
+However, they are directly comparable to the other cohorts included in the COVID-19 waves.
+The form of active travel used is comparable across ages.
 Finally, measures of sedentary behaviour duration (hrs/day) while using TV, video games, and smartphones are comparable across ages.

 At age 14y, participants also completed time-use diaries that included physical activity data from one weekday and one weekend day collected through paper forms, a mobile application, or online form.
-Data was recorded in 10-minute slots throughout the day from 4am
+Data was recorded in 10-minute slots throughout the day from 4am.

-Additionally, objective measures of activity expenditure (kJ/kg/day) were captured at age 7y using the Actigraph GT1M accelerometer (Actigraph, Pensacola, Florida); and at age 14y using the GENEActiv accelerometer (Activinsights, Kimbolton, England).
+Additionally, objective measures of physical activity (minutes of sedentary, light, and moderate to vigorous intensity physical activity) were captured at age 7y using the Actigraph GT1M accelerometer, waist-worn (Actigraph, Pensacola, Florida); and at age 14y using the GENEActiv accelerometer, wrist-worn (Activinsights, Kimbolton, England).
+Raw accelerometry data and derived variables are available for the age 7y data, and derived variables are available at age 14y.
+The raw accelerometer data from age 14y is available on request from the CLS Data Access Committee.